Mayne Island: Transportation

 BC Ferries operates a vehicle and passenger scheduled ferry service from Tsawwassen (Vancouver) on the mainland and Swartz Bay (Victoria) on Vancouver Island as well as to the other major southern Gulf Islands.
 SeaAir Seaplanes operates a scheduled float plane service calling at Mayne Island from Vancouver downtown and the airport.
 Hitchhiking is common on the island in the summer and dedicated "car stops" for pick-ups are located along the major roadways.
+There is a 2.3 kilometer gravel multi-use trail from the Village Bay Ferry Terminal to the town in Miners Bay.

 Climate

 The warmest month is August, the coldest month is December.